 Are you a marathon runner?
 Barcelona won’t disappoint you.
 In this post you’ll read everything you need to know about Barcelona’s marathon.
+Due to Coronavirus the 2021 event is not likely to happen… So let’s focus on running the Barcelona Marathon 2022 instead!
+After such long lockdown, we will certainly need some extra trainning.

 The origins of Marathon: Greece